lneely/acme-claude/README.md

 - Try running `Claude` again to recreate windows

 ### Permission changes not taking effect
-- Make sure to select the entire modified text when running `Claude-Permissions 'text'`
+- Make sure to select the entire modified text when middle-clicking to apply
 - Check the `+Claude-Permissions` window for error messages
 - Verify the permission format (correct prefixes: `+`, `-`, `~`)